vrona/FHE.Chess/docs/data_transformation.md

     ```
     (This format let you visual all the moves that have been done and provides the context of the game.)<br>

-    which is then being transformed into an array of shape (12,8,8) thanks to theses two methods:
+    which is then being transformed into an tensor of shape (12,8,8) thanks to theses two methods:
     ```python
     def feat_map_piece_12(board, color)
     def board_tensor_12(board)